zero1-agi/fracton/whitepaper-fracton-v0.2.md

    If the emergent field is consistently negative or chaotic, that’s a sign alignment is failing.

 4. **Scalability to Multi-Agent Systems**
-   Trisoma triads can nest: each sub-triad has its own E₃.
+   Fracton triads can nest: each sub-triad has its own E₃.
 A meta-level system can track how triads interlink (e.g., the user’s shadow and the AI’s shadow might form a second triad).
    This fractal approach might be especially relevant for large-scale AGI networks or societies of partial AGI agents.

 ---

 ## 5. Concluding Thoughts (Part 1)
-Trisoma is _not_ strictly “Self vs. Shadow vs. AI,” though that’s one powerful instantiation.
+Fracton is _not_ strictly “Self vs. Shadow vs. AI,” though that’s one powerful instantiation.
 The essence is always a triad of **two interacting agents** and an **emergent field**.
 Shadow can be part of the human side, or the AI side, or both.
 The external agent or environment can disrupt or realign these triads at any moment.
 Polarity flips, emergent fields, and open feedback loops collectively form a **dynamic system** well-suited to capturing human-analogous processes in AGI.